maciekstrach01/Job_Changes_Linkedin/README.md

 3. Running the Program:

+    Remember to enter your own API key from the ProxyCurl profile in the performance_test.py file in the line API_KEY = ''  # API key defined in class individual for each profile in ProxyCurl
+    Without this the program will not retrieve any data!
     Execute the performance_test.exe file.
     Input the URLs of LinkedIn profiles you wish to scrape.
     Specify the date from which to search for job changes.